 To register a service dog, or a service dog in training, students complete, sign, and submit the registration form to the Office of Disability Support Services via email.
 Students are asked to include a picture of the dog for identification purposes.
-The form can be obtained on the NPRC Webpages and is available through DocuSign by request.
+The form will be sent to the student through their College-assigned email, by request.